 Indications for insulin therapy, available formulations of insulin, insulin pharmacokinetics, and determinants of efficacy will be reviewed here.
 The specifics of insulin therapy for type 1 and type 2 diabetes and intensive insulin therapy for critically ill patients who become hyperglycemic are discussed separately.
 (See "Management of blood glucose in adults with type 1 diabetes mellitus" and "Insulin therapy in type 2 diabetes mellitus" and "Glycemic control and intensive insulin therapy in critical illness".)

 WHICH PATIENTS NEED INSULIN

-Insulin should be given to all patients with type 1 diabetes, which is due to autoimmune islet-cell injury that eventually leads to virtually complete insulin deficiency.
+Insulin must be given to all patients with type 1 diabetes, which is due to autoimmune islet-cell injury that eventually leads to virtually complete insulin deficiency.
+Ideally, physiologic replacement of insulin, imitating the secretory pattern of the nondiabetic pancreas but keeping in mind that therapeutic insulin is administered subcutaneously, is desirable.
 (See "Pathogenesis of type 1 diabetes mellitus".)